lmascare/utils/tips/tips_chef.md

  Solr | -- | Node is flatened and inserted into Solr for fast searching
  RabbitMQ | Expander queue | node data waiting for ETL before insertion into Solr
    -- | Analytics Queue | API Actions are stored waiting for ETL by an Analytics Server
+ Bookshelf | -- | Lives on Filesystem

+* Reporting data should be aged out (turned on)
+* runit is a process supervisor & manages logs.
+    * ps -eaf|egrep sunsvdir

 #### Chef Workstation
 * knife is the cli interface between workstation and Chef Server
 * Requires 2 files to authenticate.
 Located in .chef directory.